 Look down and see animal tracks at all times during the year.
 One hike during winter we saw rabbit and bobcat tracks that headed into the trees.
 We wondered who won?
 We have also seen deer and bear tracks on this high elevation trail.

-However the best place to sit is in the towers observation deck.
-The DEC puts a six person limit on how many people can be in the deck at once.
-On busy days you will need to wait your turn.
+However, the best place to sit is in the tower’s observation deck.
+The DEC puts a six-person limit on how many people can be in the deck at once.
+On busy days you will need to wait for your turn.
 The summit also has a privy on its eastern side in the trees.
 It is in better condition now since the tower has been reopened, so please use this instead of littering the summit with waste.
 The Spruceton Trail ends at 3.7-miles the Becker Hollow Trail junction.

 The view from the Hunter Mt fire tower is among the best on any mountain in New York.

 As the hiker climbs the tower, the trip up is uneventful until the steps carry one above the trees.
 The wind starts to increase.
-With each step it seems to intensify exponentially.
+With each step, it seems to intensify exponentially.
 The tower begins to shudder as the wind blows on the steel skeleton.
-The wary hiker will grasp the hand rails and move cautiously upward.
-As the wind forces increase some legs may become weak but finally, with mercy, there is refuge in the observation deck out of the wind.
+The wary hiker will grasp the handrails and move cautiously upward.
+As the wind forces increase some legs may become weak but finally, with mercy, there is a refuge in the observation deck out of the wind.

 Return via Devil’s Path

-If you decide to return via the Devil’s Path route you will be rewarded with an open rock ledge 0.1-miles west of the Becker Hollow Trail junction where the Spruceton trail ends.
+If you decide to return via the Devil’s Path route you will be rewarded with an open rock ledge 0.1-miles west of the Becker Hollow Trail junction.
 This is arguably the best ledge view on the mountain.